ddodogames/NixSetup/README.md

 # NixSetup
-Config file of my NixOS setup.
+Config file of my NixOS setup for my old laptop.
 Nothing fancy about it.

 ## What does it include?
 Nothing much but here it is anyways: